-Breastfeeding and epidural analgesia during labourDevroe, Sarah; De Coster, Johan; Van de Velde, MarcCurrent Opinion in Anaesthesiology: June 2009 - Volume 22 - Issue 3 - p 327–329 doi: 10.1097/ACO.0b013e32832a1d1b Obstetric and gynecological anesthesia: Edited by Marc Van de Velde Abstract Author Information Purpose of review: To evaluate the effect of epidural analgesia on breastfeeding.
+Breastfeeding and epidural analgesia during labourDevroe, Sarah; De Coster, Johan; Van de Velde, MarcCurrent Opinion in Anesthesiology: June 2009 - Volume 22 - Issue 3 - p 327–329 doi: 10.1097/ACO.0b013e32832a1d1b Obstetric and gynecological anesthesia: Edited by Marc Van de Velde Abstract Author Information Purpose of review To evaluate the effect of epidural analgesia on breastfeeding.
 Recent findings Alarming messages were sent out following a retrospective study indicating that epidural analgesia caused more breastfeeding failures.
 The limitations of this study were reviewed as well as the critical importance of good lactation support.
 Summary There is no good evidence that epidural analgesia causes reduced breastfeeding success.
 Good lactation support is critical.
 Department of Anesthesiology, University Hospitals Gasthuisberg, Katholieke Universiteit Leuven, Herestraat, Leuven, Belgium Correspondence to Marc Van de Velde, MD, PhD, Director Obstetric Anesthesia and Extra Muros Anesthesia, Department of Anesthesiology, University Hospitals Gasthuisberg, Herestraat, Leuven, Belgium Tel: +32 16 34 42 70; fax: +32 16 34 42 45; e-mail: firstname.lastname@example.org © 2009 Lippincott Williams & Wilkins, Inc.